Life Itself (2018 film): Plot

-Rodrigo (Alex Monner) grows up and goes to college in NYC.
-He starts a relationship with Shari, a fellow student from a Long Island family.
+Rodrigo grows up and goes to college in NYC.
+He starts a relationship with Shari, a Long Island student.
 He returns home when Isabel contracts cancer.
-Rodrigo wants to stay with her, but she tells him goodbye.
+He wants to stay, but she tells him goodbye.

-The most important day in Rodrigo's life starts with Shari telling him she is pregnant.
-When later she says it was just an April Fool's prank, Rodrigo breaks up with her feeling flabbergasted and culturally out of sync.
-In Spain, Isabel has little time left and Javier arrives for the first time in years.
-Apparently, Saccione had kept him updated on his wife and son, so he spends one final moment with Isabel.
-Getting the news his mom had died, distraught, Rodrigo goes for a run through the city.
-Coming across Dylan crying on the bench, he asks her if she is okay.
+Shari's April Fool's Day prank, that she's pregnant, starts the most important day of Rodrigo's life.
+When she admits it wasn't true, Rodrigo breaks up with her.
+In Spain, Isabel has little time left, so Javier arrives for the first time in years to spend one final moment with her.
+Saccione has kept him updated on his family.
+Hearing his mom had died, Rodrigo, distraught, jogs through the city.
+Finding Dylan crying on the bench, he asks her if she is okay.